cernanalysispreservation/cap-client/docs/index.rst

 You need to specify

-    --pid  the PID of an analysis you want to set permissions.
+    --pid  the PID of the analysis.

 .. code-block:: console